miharyjoe/miharyjoe/README.md

 <div id="quote" align="center">
   <summary>Quote of the Day</summary>
   <p>
-    “People that have grit are extraordinarily resilient and are willing to put in the effort to get things done.”  –  Lee David Daniels
+    “People like to tear you down.
+People are always going to take shots.
+You’ve just got to go for it.”  –  Joan Jett
   </p>
 </div>